wanze/TemplateEngineFactory/README.md

 > Version `2.x` of this module differs from the `1.x` version in many ways.
 Modules providing template engines must now be installed with composer only.
 Twig is currently the only template engine implemented for the `2.x` major version.
-Please take a look at the [upgrade guide](), as the new version introduces several backwards compatibility breaks.
+Please take a look at the [upgrade guide](), as the new version introduces backwards compatibility breaks.

 ## Requirements

-* ProcessWire 3.0 or newer
+* ProcessWire `3.0` or newer
-* PHP 7.0 or newer
+* PHP `7.0` or newer
 * Composer

 ## Installation

 Execute the following command in the root directory of your ProcessWire installation:

 ```
-composer require wanze/template-engine-factory:^2.0 --no-dev
+composer require wanze/template-engine-factory:^2.0
 ```

 This will automatically install the module in the `site/modules` directory.

 **Installing a template engine**

-Each template engine is installed with a separate ProcessWire module.
+Each template engine is a separate ProcessWire module.
 If you would like to use [Twig](https://github.com/wanze/TemplateEngineTwig), you may execute the following command instead:

 ```
-composer require wanze/template-engine-twig:^2.0 --no-dev
+composer require wanze/template-engine-twig:^2.0
 ```

-This will install the _Template Engine Twig_ module and the _Template Engine Factory_ module in one step.
+This will install the _Template Engine Twig_ and _Template Engine Factory_ modules in one step.

 After the installation, make sure to enable the _Template Engine Factory_ module and also the module providing a template engine in the ProcessWire backend.

-> The `--no-dev` flag tells Composer to not install develop dependencies used for the tests being part of this repository.
-If you are interested to execute the tests, require the module without this flag.
+> ℹ️ This module includes test dependencies.
+If you are installing it on production with `composer install`, make sure to pass the `--no-dev` flag to omit autoloading any unnecessary test dependencies!.

 ## Configuration